Groundworkdata/segment-iat/README.md

 The sub-folders of `parcel_database/` are described below.

 #### `parcel_database/data_explore`
 This repo contains scripts and files for exploration of the data.
-It is only meant for prototyping
+It is only meant for prototyping.
+See `parcel_database/data_explore/README.md` for more.

 #### `parcel_database/database`
 The core database.
 Raw input files are saved here, along with scripts for creating "enriched" datasets.